VivienECE/devops-project/README.md

 ### Initialization

 In init file, we initialized three departments with employees.
+Redis-server on required.
 To init :
 ```bash
 $ npm --prefix backend install
 $ node backend/src/init